Self-driving Uber car kills Arizona pedestrian, police say

 The accident in the Phoenix suburb of Tempe caused the company to suspend all testing of self-driving vehicles in cities across the country.

-Tempe Police Sgt.
-Ronald Elcock told FOX10 Phoenix the woman was walking outside of a crosswalk when she was struck by the vehicle.
+Tempe Police told Fox News in a statement the woman was walking outside of a crosswalk when she was struck by the vehicle.

+"The vehicle was traveling northbound just south of Curry Rd. when a female walking outside of the crosswalk crossed the road from west to east when she was struck by the Uber vehicle," police said.

 The woman was taken to a nearby hospital, where she later died, according to police.

-The self-driving Uber was in autonomous mode at the time of the collision, and there was a vehicle operator behind the wheel, Elcock told FOX10.
+The self-driving Uber was in autonomous mode at the time of the collision, and there was a vehicle operator behind the wheel, police said.

 Uber said on Twitter the company is fully cooperating with local authorities as the investigation occurs, and told the Associated Press it has halted testing of the self-driving vehicles in cities across the country.